All Episodes

 Well, you know, he has to listen to his lawyer on this.

-Uh I think that he's a thing.
+I think that he's a good idea.

-Uh my advice to him was don't pardon, don't fire, don't testify, and don't tweet.
+My advice to him was don't pardon, don't fire, don't testify, and don't tweet.

 He listened to three of them, but not the fourth.

-Uh but right now, I would say it depends.
+But right now, I would say it depends.

-If if you think the investigations by Congress are improperly motivated and don't have a legitimate legislative purpose, you have no obligation not to raise your constitutional privileges.
+If you think the investigations by Congress are improperly motivated and don't have a legitimate legislative purpose, you have no obligation not to raise your constitutional privileges.

 And remember, executive privilege is designed to protect all Americans, not just the president.